Piecewise Deterministic Sampling for Constrained Distributions: Numerics and discussions

 The parameters satisfy $\alpha_i > 0$ and $\beta_i >0$ for all $i$.
 This distribution is useful in inverse problems, particularly as a prior when positivity is assumed for the quantity of interest.

 This distribution is particularly challenging to simulate using Langevin dynamics since the gradient of $U$ is non-Lipschitz.
 One could follow the approach of \cite{Savvas2023} by introducing a regularization of $U$ leading to a gradient Lipschitz approximation as well as a reflection to deal with the positivity constraint.
 However, the introduction of regularization introduces bias and we thus expect this approach not to be competitive.
-We will hence only compare MZZS with various mirror Langevin algorithms for the barrier function $\psi$ defined by
+We will hence only compare MZZS with various mirror Langevin for the barrier function $\psi$ defined in Table \ref{tab:barriers} for the positive orthant $(a_{i}=0, \ \forall i)$.